 Ash smiled.
 “We will bring our own light.”

-For two weeks, Ash worked on her inventions for the attack and the calculator.
-She sent some short texts back to the future letting them know she was OK or asking for clarifications on the complex analog computer she would use to determine her exact time and location.
+For two weeks, Ash worked on her inventions for the attack along with the calculator.
 Then, after a long day, her friends would gather for some food and to share the status of everyone’s project.
 These were followed by late evenings with Duzi.
 Every morning was more bittersweet than the last because each dawn brought her closer to returning home.

 The first task had been to pound out the recovered copper sheets and shape them into peaked covers for the outrigger.
 An arrow would go straight through them if fired head-on, but they would deflect off a peaked roof.
 That was the easy part.
 Building spotlights was going to be more difficult.